hopetambala/SI664-docs/sql/mysql_select_examples.md

-# MySQL SELECT Statement Examples
+# SI664: MySQL SELECT Statement Examples

-The following examples represent the type of SQL `SELECT` statements you may be asked to write as part of a weekly assignment or during the midterm examination.
+The following examples represent the types of SQL `SELECT` statements you may be asked to write as part of a weekly assignment or as part of an exam.

-## TODO
-IFNULL()
-Correlated subquery

-## MySQL Documentation
+## 1.0 MySQL Documentation
 * [SELECT syntax](https://dev.mysql.com/doc/refman/8.0/en/select.html)
 * [Subquery syntax](https://dev.mysql.com/doc/refman/8.0/en/subqueries.html)
 * [Operators](https://dev.mysql.com/doc/refman/8.0/en/non-typed-operators.html)